beukueb/myflq/README.md

     sudo docker run -p 0.0.0.0:80:8000 -i -t --entrypoint webapp beukueb/myflq

-In case you already have a service using the standard webport 80 on your PC, you can adjust the command line to run the webapp on another free port.
+In case you already have a service using the standard webport 80 on your computer, you can adjust the command line to run the webapp on another free port.
 MyFLq will then run as a local web application on the indicated port.

 ### Illumina BaseSpace